Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 -   Learn more on how reboot was implemented by reading c/serializer/samples/devicetwin_configupdate/devicetwin_configupdate.c source code. deviceMethodCallback is implemented and being called in device_twin_config_update_run function.The reboot will start after 2 seconds ThreadAPI_Sleep(2000)

-Note: You can learn more about how to use Device Tins and how to implement methods by reading below tutorials:
+Note: You can learn more about how to use Device Twins and how to implement methods by reading below tutorials:
 -   You can read more about how to use Desired Properties to update configuration of the devices by reading [ how to configure devices using twins ](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-node-node-twin-how-to-configure/)
 -   You can implement a reboot method by reading [ how to invoke direct methods ](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide-direct-methods/)
 -   The application backend can keep track the results of the configuration operation across many devices, by querying twins.
 You can learn how to query twins by reading [ how to query twins ](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide-query-language/)